Hanuman who brought rain to mitigate drought

 Thippayapalli Village

-Once around five hundered years back, a staunch Vishnava devotee was on his way to Tirupati on pilgrimage.
+Once around five hundred years back, a staunch Vishnava devotee was on his way to Tirupati on pilgrimage.
 After offering his prayers at Devuni Caddapah he started his last leg of the pilgrimage towards Tirupati.
-There were no rains and people were suffering of some ailment or the other.
+There were no rains and people were suffering from some ailment or the other.
 Farmers could not grow much grain and the people of the area were suffering because of these multiple factors.

 Stay of Pundit in the village

-Seeing the condition of the people of the village, the pundit decided to help them by offering prayers to deity by staying in the village.
+Seeing the condition of the people of the village, the pundit decided to help them by offering prayers to the deity by staying in the village.
 He camped in the southern end of the village and started his prayers.
-He had installed a stone block and with the help of another stone wrote few “Akshara” in the stone. ['Akshara' in general means alphabet.
+He had installed a stone block and with the help of another stone wrote a few ‘Akshara’ in the stone. ['Akshara' in general means alphabet.
 But in Sanskrit 'shara' means one which is perishable and 'Akshara' means one which is NOT perishable.]

 Parting Wishes of Pundit